-This process will be achieved through developing and piloting two courses, one entitled “Intergenerational Traditional Craft Sharing” and the other entitled “Develop My Social Enterprise.”
-Each course will embed the principles of learning by doing /non-formal learning and link to young people building their competences as outlined in the Youthpass
+This process was achieved through developing and piloting two courses, one entitled “Intergenerational Traditional Craft Sharing” and the other entitled “Develop My Social Enterprise.”
+Each course embeds the principles of learning by doing /non-formal learning and link to young people building their competences as outlined in the Youthpass

 Project Steps: Intellectual Outputs

-Identify 2 traditional craft activities and work with experts to develop 20-hour training course to share traditions with 8 young people.
+This course identifies 2 traditional craft activities and worked with experts to develop 20-hour training course to share traditions with 8 young people.

 Training course similar in partner countries – will pilot face to face and will create a video showing the traditional craft activity tuition, including learner feedback.